 W - white wire

 R - red wire

 G - green wire

 Y wire jumpered to a contact labeled 1

 4 Wire or 5 Wire Thermostat Wiring Problem with an Air Conditioner and Gas Furnace

 We were given a new Honeywell VisionPRO Wi-FI Programmable Thermostat model TH8320WF and would like to install it.
 We do not have a heat pump, so I planned to use the conventional wiring.
-It just seems like one wire is missing and I suppose that is what the jumper was used for on the old thermostat.
+It just seems like one wire is missing, and I suppose that is what the jumper was for on the old thermostat.

-I can upload pictures if it will be helpful.
+I can upload pictures if it’s helpful.